YaroslavaMalaya/DatingApp/README.md

 - [Node.js](https://nodejs.org/) - The runtime environment for running JavaScript on the server.
 - [MongoDB](https://www.mongodb.com/) - The NoSQL database used for storing application data.
 - [Git](https://git-scm.com/) - Version control system for cloning the repository.
+- [Python](https://www.python.org/) - Programming language required for running the Django microservice.
+- [Django](https://www.djangoproject.com/) - The Python web framework used for the microservice.

 ### Install Node.js Modules